Cost information – Conveyancing

 Matters that might increase or decrease overall costs

-• Titles: titles to most properties are registered at the Land Registry, but others are unregistered meaning they are shown by a series of deeds.
+- Titles: titles to most properties are registered at the Land Registry, but others are unregistered meaning they are shown by a series of deeds.
 Either can have their own complications although unregistered can be time consuming in most cases.
 Leasehold are usually more time consuming than freehold.

-• Newbuilds: newbuild properties involve investigation of the title, planning and lots of additional matters which can be very time consuming.
+- Newbuilds: newbuild properties involve investigation of the title, planning and lots of additional matters which can be very time consuming.
 Solicitors who act on the purchase of multiple houses on an estate and are referred by developers can often reduce this time by having to do the investigation only once for the estate and then split the cost amongst numerous buyers.
 We do not have the benefit of that as we do not act on referrals from developers.

-• You: some clients want everything explained to them including all legal terminology whereas others just want to know “where do I sign”.
+- You: some clients want everything explained to them including all legal terminology whereas others just want to know “where do I sign”.
 We are very happy to deal with both types of clients although most people are somewhere in the middle.
 We want to help you achieve what you want to achieve.
 Having said that, with the people who just want to know where to sign, we still have to carry out a full investigation of title and explain matters so the client will not complain that we have not done our job properly or explained something important later.

-• Site visits: site visits are not necessary in all transactions although can be very useful to make sense of the documents, boundaries and rights of way together with lots of other matters.
+- Site visits: site visits are not necessary in all transactions although can be very useful to make sense of the documents, boundaries and rights of way together with lots of other matters.

-• Chasing: having to chase other parties to find out information and get a transaction through can be quite time consuming at times.
+- Chasing: having to chase other parties to find out information and get a transaction through can be quite time consuming at times.

-• Miscellaneous: there are many other factors that might influence the amount of time involved and it is not possible to list all here.
+- Miscellaneous: there are many other factors that might influence the amount of time involved and it is not possible to list all here.

 Time scales

 In our experience conveyancing transactions, usually take on average between 2 to 4 months from agreement of sale to legal completion.
 Some will go quickly, others will be delayed, particularly where long chains are involved.
 Our objective is to make sure that if there is delay, it is not caused by us, and we aim to make your transaction go to the speed that you want.
 The average time between exchange of contracts and completion nowadays is about 2 weeks, but in some transactions exchange and completion are simultaneous.
 In others, completion is delayed for perhaps 3 or more months.
-If you have specific requirements about dates or time scales, please make sure that you bring them to our intention and we can try and see if they can be achieved.
+If you have specific requirements about dates or time scales, please make sure that you bring them to our attention and we can try and see if they can be achieved.
 However we often refer to the person who bought a Ferrari.
 They may have a car capable of doing 170 miles an hour but if they are on the M25 they are doing 20 miles an hour like everybody else.
-Effectively, although you and us can try and do our part as quickly as possible, we are generally dependent upon everybody else doing their parts quickly as well, all of whom we have little influence or control over.
+Effectively, although we can try and do our part as quickly as possible, we are generally dependent upon everybody else doing their parts quickly as well, all of whom we have little influence or control over.

 Conveyancing procedure